Larmix0/lukip/README.md

 # Lukip
-A small unit-testing framework I made in C.
+A small unit-testing framework for C.

 ## What the project's about
 It's for testing C applications conveniently by just compiling an archive (.a) file with your other test files.